iter8-tools/docs/docs/getting-started/first-release.md

     _What else happens?_

     Once the application components are ready, the Iter8 controller will trigger the routing template defined in the routemap.
 As a consequence, the `VirtualService` `httpbin` will be updated to send all traffic to the single version.

+### Verify Routing

+You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
+They will all be handled by the primary version.

 ## Cleanup